Another option for selling a property FAST, where the property has at least 30% equity or more, is through an Auction Sale.

 Question: Do you need a license to auction a property?

 Answer: Laws regulating auctioning vary from state to state.
 In most cases, if you hire an auctioneer to auction your property for you, they will be required to have a license.
 In some cases, a Realtor may be allowed to auction your property.
-In the scenario in which you contract to sell your property to an investor, such as Dallas VIP Realty, the investor will get the property under contract, and will then use their own methods of marketing the property to pre-qualified buyers that may or may not include the formal auctioning process.
+In the scenario in which you contract to sell your property to an investor, such as Dallas Houses for Cash, the investor will get the property under contract, and will then use their own methods of marketing the property to pre-qualified buyers that may or may not include the formal auctioning process.